-Designed to teach the fundamentals of the game of softball including rules, hitting, throwing, catching, and fielding
+Designed to teach the fundamentals of the game of softball including rules, hitting, throwing, catching, and fielding.

-Physical Conditioning and Assessment I
+HPE 104 Physical Conditioning and Assessment I

-1/2 to 2 credits GE category: AAS degree only Offered every fall and spring semester Activity/Personal Enrichment
+GE category: AAS degree only Offered every fall and spring semester Activity/Personal Enrichment

 Individualized, computerized 30-minute total body workout program designed to improve cardiovascular efficiency, joint flexibility and muscular strength.
-This program is designed to reduce resting heart rate, percent of body fat, and will aid in lowering levels of stress and blood pressure
+This program is designed to reduce resting heart rate, percent of body fat, and will aid in lowering levels of stress and blood